benrutter/atollas/README.md

 ## ⚠️ Warning

-This is still very *pre-alpha and experimental*, have fun experimenting with it, but it isn't ready for production workflows just yet.
+This was created as an *experimental exercise*, have fun playing around with it, but it isn't being continually maintained at this point.

 ## Motivation